EB1811/dev-articles/CleanerJS.md

 object.customFunc?.()
 ```

-Optional chaining can be used to avoid having a conditional statment every time there is some data that can be possibly undefined, making your code significantly cleaner.
+Optional chaining can be used to avoid having a conditional statement every time there is some data that can be possibly undefined, making your code significantly cleaner.

 ---
 ### Tip: The nullish coalescing and optional chaining operators are best used with TypeScript, since you'll know exactly when to use them.